Political Action

 You should care about electoral campaigns because everyone who makes decisions about our profession is an elected official or answers to one.
 Electoral campaigns are your toolkit for getting things done within your local government.

-Campaigns are different from politics or lobbying.
+Campaigns are different from lobbying.
 Campaigns allow you to spend time communicating with voters to inform them of your issue and why they should care.
 There are a variety of ways to engage with voters, e.g., in person, digitally through social media and ads, mailers, TV, radio, text, phone, op-eds.

 It’s important to remember not everyone votes.
 It’s also important to know that everyone may not care about your issue or candidate or think it is the most important.
 If you do not actively engage with registered voters, many may not vote for you or vote against you without knowing why.
 Campaigns are focused on changing how those people vote in elections.